$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Appendix

 \subsection{Training Setup and Hyperparameters}

 We trained our models on 2 NVIDIA Quadro RTX 6000 GPUs, with 24 GB vRAM each.
-We train on multiple epochs and early stop after 10 checkpoints without improvement on the validation set.
-Depending on the task, the models finish training between 6 to 20 hours.
-The GLUCOSE authors trained their model far more -- for 72 hours on 8 TPUs -- which can explain our slightly lower BLEU scores.
+We train up to 10 epochs, early stopping after 10 checkpoints without improvement on the validation set.
+Depending on the task, the models finish training between 6 to 34 hours.
+The GLUCOSE authors trained their model far more -- for 72 hours on 8 TPUs -- which can explain our lower BLEU scores.

 We use the exact same hyperparameters as in~\citet{t5}, following~\citet{mostafazadeh-etal-2020-glucose}, with one major exception: we use a learning rate of 1e-4 instead of 1e-3, which we found to converge too quickly.